 Ms. Le Prohon is a professional board member with over 30 years of extensive experience in management and consulting including 20 years in senior executive positions at IBM in Montreal, Québec City, Toronto and Paris including her current position as a President of IBM Québec Technologies.
 Ms. Le Prohon was President of Nokia Canada from 2003 and 2004.
 From 2007 to July 2016, Ms. Le Prohon was a full-time corporate director for various public and private entities and not-for-profit organizations.
-She is currently a director of BlackRock Metals.
 Ms. Le Prohon was Chair of the Board of Groupe Conseil OSI and of the Québec Breast Cancer Foundation, was a director of Alithya, ACCEO Solutions, Bentall Kennedy LP and Hydro-Québec and was a member of the external audit committee of the Department of National Defence (Canada).
 She has a BCOM (Major in MIS) from McGill University, an MBA from Concordia University and was named Concordia University 'Alumna of the Year' in 2009.
 She is a member of the Institute of Corporate Directors and has attained corporate governance certification at McGill University in 2009.

+Chair of the Governance & Compensation Committee

+Member of the Audit & Risk Management Committee (since March 2022)

-Chair of the Governance & Compensation Committee Member of the Audit & Risk Management Committee (since March 2022)
+Member of the Addit & Kisk Management Committee Welliber of the Addit & risk Management Committee (since March 2022) Board/Committees Attendance Board of Directors 6 of 6 (100%) Governance &amp; Compensation Committee 2 of 2 (100%) Audit & Risk Management Committee 3 of 3 (100%) Total 11 of 11 (100%)

-Board/Committees Attendance

-Board of Directors 8 of 8 (100%)

-Governance & Compensation Committee 2 of 2 (100%)

-Total 10 of 10 (100%)